 Other ESL Opportunities:

-If you enjoy teaching, interacting with other cultures and want to help others build their English skills, ESL teaching may be a great option for you.
-If you don’t have your certification, test the waters with opportunities that don’t require TESOL and other pre-qualifications while you pursue your certificate.
+If you enjoy teaching, learning about other cultures, and want to help others build their English skills, ESL jobs may be a great option for you.
+If you don’t have your certification, test the waters with opportunities like Cambly that don’t require any experience or formal training.

-Do you teach ESL classes?
-Did you do it online or abroad?
-I would love to hear your experience!
+Have you taught ESL classes online?
+Which company did you work for?
+I would love to hear about your experience!